vsrinivas/fuchsia/bin/test_runner/README.md

   doc](https://fuchsia.googlesource.com/docs/+/master/getting_started.md#Enabling-Network).
   For QEMU, see also the warning below.

 - A build configuration that runs `test_runner` at startup.
+For example:
+  `fx set x64 --packages peridot/packages/products/test_modular`.
+Alternatively,
-For example, `./package/gn/gen.py -p boot_test_modular`.
-Alternatively, you can run `test_runner` from the shell.
+   you can run `test_runner` from the shell.

 *** note
 **QEMU**: `test_runner` doesn't currently work with the default networking